JonZeolla/JonZeolla.github.io/docs/labs/container-security-101.md

 All of this analysis is really just a start, and if you are looking for a new image to build on top of, you likely would have more questions to ask before you have enough information to make a decision.

-To get you pointed in the right direction for some initial investigation, you can use the `cosign tree` command to "Display supply chain security related artifacts for an image such as signatures, SBOMs and attestations".
+To get you pointed in the right direction for some additional investigation, you can use the `cosign tree` command to "Display supply chain security related artifacts for an image such as signatures, SBOMs and attestations".
 Let's take a look at what else the `cgr.dev/chainguard/nginx` image has available: